MiCurry/ModEM-Examples/CSEM/README.md

 > **IMPORTANT NOTES**: Important notes on the CSEM Version of ModEM
 >
-> The EM1D code associated with CSEM has ben scrubbed from the repository as
+> The EM1D source code associated with CSEM has been removed from the repository
-> it contained propitary source code that cannot be released under an
+> as it contained propitary source code that cannot be released under an
 > open-source license.
 We hope to have an updated EM1D version avialble for
 > open-source released by the end of summer 2025.
 >